CodingNomads/articles/why-web-frameworks/why-web-frameworks.md

 This series of blog posts will help you get started with the Django Web Framework.
 Learn more and dive deeper in our intensive [Django Online Bootcamp](https://codingnomads.co/courses/django-course-learn-django-online).

-# What Is A Web Framework And Why Do You Want To Use One?
+## What is a Web Framework, and why do you want to use one?

-You probably heard the term before, but what does it really mean and why would you want to use a web framework in the first place?
-The video below will address these question, and you can also find a transcript and a conclusion below:
+You probably heard the term before, but what _is_ a web framework, and why would you want to use one in the first place?
+The video below will address these questions, and you can also read the transcript and recap below:

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=7oMt5AaTJS4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Transcript
+## Video Transcript

 Welcome to the section about getting started with Django.
 And before we take a look at the block project that you are going to build in this section, let's just talk in general about why would you want to use a web framework in the first place?
 The reason for this is that the web, as a structure, as a system, **grew organically**.